bump-sh/docs/src/_guides/openapi/advanced-ref-usage.md

 Others hide their OpenAPI and AsyncAPI by choice for security reasons, but that's never made much sense because Stripe, PayPal, Box, GitHub, and plenty of other massive API companies have their API descriptions out in public and nobody has hacked them.
 APIs should be protected with firewalls and API keys, but OpenAPI and AsyncAPI information can be plastered all over the place.
 Another vote for the public static site.

+There is an argument for making public APIs public and keeping internal API's private, and some hosted API documentation tools can help with that, or you can host internal API docs on a different static site that's only available on the company network.
+Either way you'll need to keep your public APIs public, and keep your shared components public, then hide the internal APIs that reference those.
+That gives you the best of both worlds.

 ## Propagating Changes

-Using tools like Bump you get all the benefits of a tool that understands $ref, but without any of the hassle of needing to bundle documents up.
+Using tools like Bump.sh you get all the benefits of a tool that understands $ref, but without any of the hassle of needing to bundle documents up.

 Like any tool which uses a build step, this has the pro and the con of meaning that documentation is built at a certain point in time.
 Changes that happen to the $ref'ed resources - whether they're in another repository, or being pulled in via URL - will take some time to appear in your API.